El Camino de Costa Rica: Feb 25 - Mar 7 2026

 Satcom

 Garmin InReach Messenger.
 This is wholly unnecessary since this is a guided trek which frequently passes through villages, but it makes my wife less nervous when I bring it.
+She was glad I had it as it allowed me to check in with her despite how remote I was.

 4